DataHurdler/Econ-ML/Tree-Ensembles/tree-ensembles-en.md

 ## Gradient Boosting and XGBoost

 `Gradient Boosting` (Friedman, 2001) is another approach to boost.
-Instead of updating the weight after each stage/model, Gradient Boosting aims to minimize a loss function, using method such as gradient decent.
-The default loss function in scikit-learn, which is also the most common in practice, is the binomial deviance:
+Instead of updating the weight after each stage/model, Gradient Boosting aims to minimize a loss function, using methods such as gradient decent.
+The default loss function in scikit-learn, which is also the most commonly used in practice, is the binomial deviance:

 $$L_j = -2\sum_{N}{y_i\log{(\hat{p}_{ij})} + (1-y_i)\log{(1-\hat{p}_{ij})}}$$